 Never mind, I wouldn’t be spending much time in it.
 After a quick siesta, I was out and about and on what would be a long walk, initially visiting the War Cemetery for a few minutes of reflection before a wander down the strip to get something to eat and drink.

 Friends charting my progress on Facebook suggested I use the Aussie Rules Bar.
-Well, I went in what I thought was that establishment and had an average pad krapow and a drink, only to leave and walk past my intended bar.
+Well, I went into what I thought was the establishment and had an average pad krapow and a drink, only to leave and walk past my intended bar.
 I had been twenty yards away.

 It was good to see things gradually picking up following the gradual phasing out of the pandemic.
 Time was getting on, and I wanted to grab a drink and a snack at Kleeb Bua Stadium ahead of the 7pm kick off.

-My ticket cost 120 Baht, sold by friendly young staff at the main gate.
+I was sold a ticket by the friendly young staff member minding the main gate.
 Inside the grounds behind the stands, there was a good atmosphere with a band playing and lots of pop-up stalls selling food and drink.

 Everyone seemed happy and friendly.
 There’s certainly a lot to be said for weekend evening football in such a climate.
 Despite such a large arena, the home fans on the near-open side created a great atmosphere.